dotnet/msbuild/MSBuild-Tips-&-Tricks.md

 Set the property `GenerateTemporaryTargetAssemblyDebuggingInformation` on the `GenerateTemporaryTargetAssembly` task: https://referencesource.microsoft.com/#PresentationBuildTasks/BuildTasks/Microsoft/Build/Tasks/Windows/GenerateTemporaryTargetAssembly.cs,4571677f19ba0d24,references

-If this is set, the .tmp_proj generated during XAML project build will not be deleted and will be available for inspection.
+If the property `$(GenerateTemporaryTargetAssemblyDebuggingInformation)` is set, the .tmp_proj generated during XAML project build will not be deleted and will be available for inspection.
+This is only available in the recent versions of .NET Framework, so check if your `Microsoft.WinFX.targets` file has it.